jupyterlab/jupyter-ai/docs/source/users/index.md

 %ai update claude anthropic:claude-instant-v1.0
 ```

-You can delete this alias using the `%ai delete` command:
+You can delete an alias using the `%ai delete` command:

 ```
 %ai delete claude